TMS Anxiety Therapy In St. Louis, MO | Palmier TMS

 Anxiety Symptoms

 TMS is short for transcranial magnetic stimulation.
-It is a treatment that doesn’t require cuts or needles.
+It is a treatment that does not require cuts or needles.
 It changes the activity of the brain by sending signals through the scalp.
 It stimulates the brain and helps neurons make new connections.
 This is how TMS treatment improves the symptoms of anxiety.

 There is an interesting fact about TMS therapy for anxiety.
 It works in patients who did not find relief with medication.
 So, adding TMS may help if your symptoms do not improve after only receiving medications.